-Learn how the BC SUPPORT Unit Fraser Centre supports academics, health authority researchers and members of the public.
+Learn how the BC SUPPORT Unit Fraser Centre supports academics, health authority personnel and members of the public to partner in research.

 What is the Fraser Centre?

 The Fraser Centre is one of the four BC SUPPORT Unit regional centres.
 The Fraser Centre is a collaboration of Fraser Health and Simon Fraser University.
 Our centre provides support services to all academic and health authority researchers working in the Fraser Valley, as well as members of the public interested in engaging with research.
 Refer to our information sheet for details.

 What kind of services does the Fraser Centre offer?

 The BC SUPPORT Unit Fraser Centre offers services in:

 - Supporting researchers in developing patient engagement plans that cover how to recruit, train and support patients to become part of a research team.